canton7/Simple.Migrations/README.md

 First off, create a new Console Application, and install the sqlite-net NuGet package.
 You'll also need to download `sqlite.dll` and add it to your project.

-Next, we'll need to create a number of classes to tell Simple.Migrations how to work with sqlite-net: we'll need a version provider, connection provider, and a base class for the migrations.
+Next, we'll need to create a number of classes to tell Simple.Migrations how to work with sqlite-net: we'll need a database provider, connection provider, and a base class for the migrations.

 ### `IConnectionProvider`